My Spouse and I Are Saving Money for a Down Payment on a House. Which Savings Account is the Best Way to Reach Our Goal?

 A smart choice to maximize gains with flexibility

 Since you plan to buy in the next year or two, liquidity will be vital, especially as you approach your goal.
-The reason is that if you're only a month or two off and find a home you fall in love with, you'll want to capitalize.
+If you're only a month or two off and find a home you fall in love with, you'll want to capitalize.
 As such, the best high-yield savings accounts are a smart solution.

 Why?
 Many online banks offer higher APYs and minimal fees.
-It allows you to reach your savings goals quicker than brick-and-mortar banks, where lower APYs and higher fees await.
+It allows you to reach your savings goals faster than brick-and-mortar banks, where lower APYs and higher fees await.

 A smart approach is to open a savings account with a bank separate from your checking account.
 On paydays, set up automatic transfers from checking to savings, and watch as you approach your savings goals.